Campus Residential – Providing a Safe Haven

 It’s true that there’s no place like home and for many of our kids a safe, loving foster home is the closest they’ve ever come to having one.
 To ensure that our placements are successful, we provide extensive training and ongoing support for our foster parents.
 We recognize how difficult parenting under normal circumstances can be – parenting a foster child who has been abused presents a whole new set of challenges.
 Our program provides therapeutic foster families with the skills and support they need to succeed.

 We are always looking for new foster families.
 If you would like to open your heart and home to a child in need, please click on “Get Involved” and complete our form.
 If you have any questions about the program, contact Tamara Brown, Program Manager, at firstname.lastname@example.org.

 When we look at our success stories, they all have one thing in common – every successful child has had a positive relationship with an adult who is not staff or family.
 Our Mentoring Program pairs adult mentors of all ages with young men and women ages 15-21.
 Recruited from various business associations and church groups, mentors are screened, trained and supervised by Boys and Girls Haven staff.

-If you have any questions about the program, contact Justin Wainscott, Intake Coordinator email@example.com
+If you have any questions about the program, or would like to volunteer, contact Jeanette Stratton email@example.com.